adaptingadapting/Holberton-SpeedrunAllChecksPercent/6init_files_variables_and_expansions/README.md

 task 10 i dont know why my file prints one more newline than nescessary, but ok

 task 11 this one is still tricky, its about reading that manual

+task 12 printf works strangely in the shell, dont love it